 - GNU Octave

-I have published over 110 geoscience and aerospace programs, including 28 packages listed at http://heliopython.org/.
-My work blends data science with full-stack hardware development, using data science with radar, GNSS, optical and other remote sensing techniques.
+Michael has published over 110 geoscience and aerospace programs, including 28 packages listed at http://heliopython.org/.
+Michael’s work blends data science with full-stack hardware development, using data science with radar, GNSS, optical and other remote sensing techniques.

 - Research and development in applied scientific computing, particularly for aerospace and geospace remote sensing